FSA to ban retail "death bond" sales

 Death bonds are offered by specialist investment funds that build up portfolios of second-hand U.S. life insurance policies and claim payouts when the original owners die, taking advantage of U.S. laws that allow policyholders to sell life contracts early.

-Returns fall short of projections if the original policyholders live longer than expected.
+Returns fall short of projections if the original policyholders live longer than expected because of medical advances, or because of errors in estimating their life expectancy.

 Death bonds were at the centre of an investment scandal in Britain three years ago when finance firm Keydata Investment Services, which sold the instruments to about 30,000 retail investors, was fast-tracked into administration by the FSA amid concerns over how it marketed its products.